vanderlei-filho/HEAT/README.md

 ## Troubleshooting

-If `make jacobi_scr` isn't working, change the content of the `SCRDIR` variable to the path of your SCR installation
+If `make jacobi_scr` isn't working, make sure you have the `SCR_ROOT` environment variables set to the SCR installation directory.